kkumer/gepard/docs/source/developer.rst

 Code style
 ----------

+Stick to `google conventions <https://google.github.io/styleguide/pyguide.html#s3.8-comments-and-docstrings>`_, especially for docstrings.

 I use flake8, pydocstyle and mypy Python linters for the actual code.

-For docstrings, stick to google conventions.

 Fixed global parameters, like proton mass ``Mp``, or QCD constants ``Nc``, ``CF``, etc.  can be capitalized, but for model parameters we consistently use small initial